nologic/blog/_posts/2016-08-23-lost-touch.md

 } STEvent;
 ```

 Super simple messages!
 Just 16 bytes long.
 As we mentioned earlier, each call to send a message returns with a response.
 The response for each of the client's request will be an integer which gives the path index.
 The path index is used to identify one continuous touch sequence.
 For example, if I request a touch DOWN, I will get an ID.
 Then I will use this ID to issue a touch UP which could be at a different location.
 The size of the response message is four bytes.
-The path index in necessary to support multi-finger capability i.e. a punch zoom.
+The path index in necessary to support multi-finger capability i.e. a pinch zoom.

 The message processing pattern is very simple, [SimulateTouch.mm](https://github.com/iolate/SimulateTouch/blob/master/SimulateTouch.mm):